-There must be enough slack in the speed bar to ensure the front risers are not pulled down in normal trim speed flight, but not so long that it is impossible to use the full speed range of the glider.
-Fully extending the lower loop will accelerate the wing to approximately half its accelerated speed range.
-For full speed, hook your heels on to the upper bar and smoothly extend your legs, maximum speed is when the pulleys on the risers touch.
+There must be enough slack in the speed system to ensure the A risers are not inadvertently pulled during normal trim speed flight, but not so long that it is impossible to use the full speed range of the glider.
+Fully extending the lower loop of the speed bar will accelerate the wing to approximately half its accelerated speed range.
+For full speed, hook your heels on to the upper bar and smoothly extend your legs, maximum speed is when the pulleys on the risers overlap.
 Once set up, test the full range of the accelerator in calm flying conditions and ensure that both risers are pulled evenly during operation.
 Fine-tuning can be completed when you are back on the ground.